Ameer2000Mzori/Lorem-Gen-React/README.md

 # 📖 About This Project <a name="about-project"></a>

-> Real Estate Website is a website created with the MERN stack.
-With additional npm packages, you can create an account, delete an account, post a house for sale or rent, add favorites, remove favorites, and search for houses.
-Download the project for a demo test.
+> Lorem-Gen-React is a project developed using React.js and styled with Tailwind CSS.
+It utilizes Prettier to ensure the code is clean and well-organized.
+This simple website generates Lorem Ipsum text.
+For a better understanding, check out the sample images or download the project.

 # Sample Of Website <a name="Sample-Of-Website"></a>